almayor/lavka-rs-contest/README.md

 - Feature caching with transparent integration
 - Consistent directory structure for all outputs
 - Hyperparameter tuning with Optuna integration
+- Advanced text processing features:
+  - Weighted user-product similarity based on purchase history
+  - Semantic product clustering and user preferences tracking
-- Text processing for NLP features
+  - Text diversity and novelty metrics for recommendations
 - Rich set of behavioral and contextual features
 - Support for ranking models with CatBoostRanker
 - GPU acceleration for model training